 • public companies and their individual officers and directors in internal and SEC investigations and related civil litigation

-Mr. Hines’ notable decisions include:
+Mr. Hines’ representative decisions include:

 • In re Novell, Inc. Shareholder Litigation, No. 632-VCN, slip op.
 (Del.
 Ch.
 Nov.
 25, 2014) (granting summary judgment in favor of former directors of Novell in a case alleging that the Novell directors breached their fiduciary duties in connection with the sale of the company to Attachmate Corporation)